 Do I need to plan my itinerary in Turkey beforehand?

-Having a rough idea of your Turkey itinerary is recommended.
+It is recommended that you have a rough idea of your Turkey itinerary.
 Plan your desired destinations and approximate travel times between them to make the most of your road trip experience.

 Do I need to pay tolls when driving in Turkey?